tamarin-prover/tamarin-prover/manual/src/003_example.md

 The above rule can therefore be read as follows.
-First, freshly generate a fresh name `~ltk` of sort fresh, which is the new private key, and nondeterministically choose a public name `A`, the agent for which we are generating the key-pair.
-Afterward, generate the fact `!Ltk($A, ~ltk)` (`!` denotes that it is persistent, i.e., cannot be consumed), which denotes the association between agent `A` and its private key `~ltk`, and generate the fact `!Pk($A, pk(~ltk))`, which denotes the association between the agent `A` and its public key `pk(~ltk)`.
+First, freshly generate a fresh name `~ltk` of sort fresh, which is the new private key, and nondeterministically choose a public name `A`, for the agent for whom we are generating the key-pair.
+Afterward, generate the fact `!Ltk($A, ~ltk)` (the exclamation mark `!` denotes that the fact is persistent, i.e., it is never consumed), which denotes the association between agent `A` and its private key `~ltk`, and generate the fact `!Pk($A, pk(~ltk))`, which associates agent `A` and its public key `pk(~ltk)`.

 In the example, we allow the adversary to retrieve any public key using the following rule.
-Intuitively, it just reads a public-key database entry and sends the public key to the network using the built-in fact `Out` denoting a message sent to the network (see the section on protocol specification for more information):
+Essentially, it reads a public-key database entry and sends the public key to the network using the built-in fact `Out`, which denotes sending a message to the network (see the section on protocol specification for more information):*ADD SECTION REFERENCE*

 ~~~~ {.tamarin slice="code/Tutorial.spthy" lower=24 upper=27}
 ~~~~